 A great guidebook book to get is:

-Exploring Chiang Mai: City, Valley and Mountains by Oliver Hargreave.
+Exploring Chiang Mai: City, Valley and Mountains by long time resident, Oliver Hargreave.

 Three areas of focus to explore Chiang Mai:

 Within the Moat:

 The old town surrounded by ancient walls is home to many of Chiang Mai’s precious temples or wats.
 This is the best place to begin your exploration- easy on foot or on bicycle.
 So set off on the back sois, wander through the wats, visit the museums and shops, enjoy the many great coffee places and whenever tired, get a foot massage or traditional Thai massage.

 Wat Phra Singh